DanSt3/React-Minesweeper/readme.md

 - Ctrl-left-click to clear any adjacent spaces

 Notes:
-- This web application does not support IE 11 or earlier versions of the IE web browser.
+- This web application does not support IE 11 or earlier versions of the IE web browser or the Opera Mini web broswer.